John Naimbanna

-John Naimbanna (17??–1793) was a Temne Prince who visited London in 1791–1793.
+John Naimbanna (c.
+1768–1793) was a Temne prince who visited London in 1791–1793.He was the son of Nemgbana, the regent of the Koya Temne.
+He met an untimely death after being educated in England, where he was known as Prince Naimbana.
+He had anticipated becoming a missionary in his homeland but died on his return.

-John was the son of Naimbanna II, the Obai (King) of the Temne people of Robanna, near Sierra Leone.
-The king had three sons and resolved to send one each to Britain, Portugal and the Ottoman Empire to study Protestantism, Catholicism and Islam respectively.
+John was the son of Naimbanna II, the Obai (king) of the Temne people of Robanna, near Sierra Leone.
+The king had three sons and resolved to send one each to Britain, Portugal and the Ottoman Empire to study Protestantism, Catholicism and Islam, respectively.
 Thus in 1791 John was sent to England on the small merchant sloop Lapwing.
 There he came under the tutelage of the reformer Henry Thornton.
 While in London he became a Christian, adopting the forenames Henry and Granville to honour Henry Thornton and Granville Sharp.

-Naimbanna died of unknown causes in July 1793.